 Rana Creek Living Architecture worked with Renzo Piano Building Workshop, Chong and Partners Architecture, SWA Group, ARUP Engineering, and the Academy to design the living roof with seven dramatic hills and four steeply sloped domes, replicating the surrounding rolling hills.
+Because the hills are as steep as 60 degrees at some points, extensive testing was done to ensure a successful planting palette.
 The mounds on the roof are dotted with circular skylights fitted with heat sensors, and the skylights open to further cool the building when a certain temperature is reached.
 The two main domes cover the planetarium and rainforest exhibitions.
 An open-air observation terrace enables visitors to get a close-up look at the roof’s lush canopy of plants.

 The new building has maintained the same position and orientation as the original; all the functions are positioned around a central courtyard which acts as entrance lobby and the connection point to the collections.
 Covered by a concave glass canopy with a reticular structure reminiscent of a spider’s web, the central courtyard is open at the center.

 Surrounding the Living Roof is a large glass canopy with a decorative band of 60,000 photovoltaic cells contained between two glass panels.
-These solar panels generate approximately 213,000 kilowatt-hours of energy per year and provide up to 10% of the Academy’s electricity need.
+These solar panels generate approximately 213,000 kilowatt-hours of energy per year and provide up to 10% of the California Academy of Sciences’ electricity need.
 The use of solar power is expected to prevent the release of 405,000 pounds of greenhouse gas emission into the air.
 The greenroof keeps interior temperatures about 10° F cooler and reduces low frequency noise by 40 dB.

 The biodegradable modular greenroof system, BioTray™, was developed specifically for this project by lead living roof designer Paul Kephart of Rana Creek along with Kurt Horvath of Intrinsic Landscaping (BioTray™ was later purchased by Tremco).
 “They used 50,000 porous, biodegradable trays made from tree sap and coconut husks as containers for the vegetation.
 These trays line the rooftop like tile, yet enable the roots to grow and interlock, binding the trays together like patchwork,” (CAS website).